 When I first noticed cream cheese in the recipe, I was not sure how I felt, but it seemed to work out really well.
 I scooped out the pumpkin pie and mixed it in a bowl with cream cheese and some cinnamon/cinnamon sugar to taste.
 I made sure that the added cream cheese did not totally overpower the cinnamon flavor evident in the pumpkin pie.
 If you do in fact try this, make sure to taste as you go, allowing you to figure out the pie:cream cheese:cinnamon ratio.
 There really isn’t a true science to it.

-Prior to making the grilled cheese sandwich, I tasted a small sliver of the bread.
+Prior to making the grilled cheese, I tasted a small sliver of the bread.
 I was somewhat worried as I was not sure that I liked it.
 Those fears, however, were gone once it was toasted and hiding some pumpkin pie dip.

 I was searching the local market for a cheese when I saw they had Blue Cheese and Gorgonzola on sale and something clicked.
-I thought to myself, why not go with Gorgonzola for this sandwich?
+I thought to myself, why not go with Gorgonzola for this grilled cheese?
 As I said, I am glad I did.
 The added Gorgonzola added a nice kick to the sweet pumpkin pie.
-As I was eating the sandwich, I had to add more cheese as I originally did not want to totally overpower the sandwich.
+As I was eating the sandwich, I had to add more cheese as I originally did not want to totally overpower the grilled cheese.
 I found out though, when you find the nice ratio of pumpkin pie dip to Gorgonzola, the taste is awesome.

 ingredients were purchased at…